powerprof/hardware/README.md

 ### Assembly

-1. Solder the two 8-pin headers on the bottom of the board.
+1. Solder the two 8-pin headers on the underside of the board.
-2. Solder the 6-pin header on the top of the board.
+2. Solder the 6-pin header to the top side of the board.
-3. Solder the 2-pin right angle header on the top of the board.
+3. Solder the 2-pin right angle header to the top side of the board.
-4. Solder the INA260 to the 6-pin header - make sure that pins 7/8 of the INA260 breakout are not connected!
+4. Solder the INA260 to the 6-pin header - make sure that V+/V- pins of the INA260 breakout are not connected!
 5. Install the shield on top of a D1 Mini.

 ## Roadmap